scala/scala.epfl.ch/records/2022-Q4-activity-report.md

 The significance of the project is to ensure the long-term sustainability of Scala 3.
 Scala 3's team is smaller than corresponding teams of many other programming languages.
 We need to ensure that the project is not dependent on a small number of people, but rather on a large number of people who are interested in contributing to the compiler.
 Compiler Academy is one of the avenues that ensure a stream of new compiler enthusiasts.

 You can learn more about the Academy [here](https://compileracademy.carrd.co/).
-And [here](https://www.scala-lang.org/blog/2022/11/02/compiler-academy.html) is the blog post announcing opening it up.
+[Here](https://www.scala-lang.org/blog/2022/11/02/compiler-academy.html) is the blog post announcing opening it up.

 ### Community Expansion